-Since the computer became a fixture of the modern office, bosses have been trying to work out how to get people to spend less time playing video games and more time working.
+Since the computer became a fixture of the modern office, bosses have been trying to get people to spend less time playing video games and more time working.
 So, it’s not without irony that one of today’s most popular tools for work productivity actually started as a video game.

 Before PayPal was PayPal, it was Confinity — a payment transfer site built around the ability to send people money from your PDA (the founders had all worked at device security companies).

 In the 1990s, however, the world just wasn’t ready yet for device-to-device payments—most people didn’t even have a handheld device.
 In 1999, however, the company pivoted to offering a way to transfer payments via email, giving rise to the PayPal you know and love today.